 Go to the CHS website (see above).
 Click on "online databases" on left-hand menu.
 Most of the CHS databases have automatic access at school.
 To see database passwords for at home use, log-in to the CHS Library website in right hand corner where the gear wheel is located.
-Username will be your first and last name, all lowercase, then the password is your student ID, just as you log-in to the school computers.
 The database password link will appear on the left-hand menu of links, click on it, then click on "Passwords for online databases."
-This will give you all the passwords you need to log into databases from home.
+This will give you all the passwords you need to log-in to databases from home.